navinkumaragilysys/tenet/README.md

 ## Description
 This project is a payroll[^1] [^2]  system[^3] that allows the user to enter employee information and calculate their weekly/Monthly/Yearly pay.
 The user can also view a list of all employees and their information.

+> [!WARNING]
+> Advisory: Information relates to the law prevailing in the year of publication/ as indicated .
+Viewers are advised to ascertain the correct position/prevailing law before relying upon any document.​
+​​

+> [!CAUTION]
+> Disclaimer:The above calculator is only to enable public to have a quick and an easy access to basic tax calculation and does not purport to give correct tax calculation in all circumstances.
+It is advised that for filing of returns the exact calculation may be made as per the provisions contained in the relevant Acts, Rules etc.

 ## Table of Contents
 * [Tables](#tables)
   * [Employee](#employee)